 Irrigation water management consists of practices to track and control the volume, frequency, and application rate of irrigation water in a planned and efficient manner.
-Irrigation water management will be implemented in the Middle Porter Bayou Watershed through the MRBI CCPI and EQIP program.
-This may include implementation of the NRCS PHAUCET Irrigation Control Program, flow meters, engine timers, and soil moisture monitors.
-PHAUCET helps producers design flat poly pipe furrow irrigation systems by identifying the appropriate hole sizes to punch in the pipe based on variables such as the well pump rate, field slope, row lengths, and size of poly pipe (YMD 2009).
+Irrigation water management may be implemented in the Upper Porter Bayou watershed through the MRBI CCPI, EQIP program.
+This may include implementation of the NRCS PHAUCET Irrigation Control Program.
+This program helps producers design flat poly pipe furrow irrigation systems by identifying the appropriate hole sizes to punch in the pipe based on variables such as the well pump rate, field slope, row lengths, and size of poly pipe (YMD 2009).
 This design assistance is expected to reduce water usage.
 Feedback from producers who have used PHAUCET has all been positive (YMD 2009).
-See Table 7.12 for additional information on planned implementation Irrigation Water Management in Middle Porter Bayou Watershed.
+See Table 7.12 for additional information on planned implementation of irrigation water management in Upper Porter Bayou watershed.